 - Being located three storeys below ground and very close to Lake Ontario, the station has been built with special flood protection

-- A parkette has been built on top of the station which features distinctive nods to the area’s railway past, as well as corten steel panels to help it blend in with the heritage feel of the location, while disguising the station below
+- A parkette is being built on top of the station, which features distinctive nods to the area’s railway past, as well as corten steel panels to help it blend in with the heritage feel of the location, while disguising the station below

-- The green space surrounding the Roundhouse and above the station is now completely landscaped with seating areas and special features that reflect the railway history of the site
+- For the green space surrounding the Roundhouse and above the station, there are plans to landscape the area with seating areas and special features that reflect the railway history of the site